HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_configure_apps.md

 |false|true|Oracle Stellent will be used for DX Search indexing, not be used for DX Document Conversion Services.|
 |false|false|Oracle Stellent will be used for DX Search indexing and for DX Document Conversion Services.|

-By default, both parameters are set to true as in the example below:
+By default, both parameters are set to `true` as given in the following example:

 ```yaml
 # Application configuration